cammarasana123/weightedConvolution2.0/README.md

 ## Test files
 The *wConv.py* is the class with the weighted convolution.

+The *wConv-Trainable.py* is the class with the weighted convolution where the den parameters are trainable by the model.
+Each layer of the architecture has its own den parameters.

 The *learning_2D.py* file implements a minimal learning model applying the weighted convolution to 2D images.

 The *learning_3D.py* file implements a minimal learning model applying the weighted convolution to 3D images.